Paul & Sue Hazelden

 By the end of the holiday, the skin is as good as it has been since the light treatment ended.
 And, I should point out, the holiday was one week in the middle of two weeks off work.
 The improvement did not start until we were away, and it started to deteriorate as soon as we returned home.
 So the problem is not the stress of my job, as so many people keep suggesting.

 In October 2007, we went abroad again, this time to El Portus in the South of Spain, on the Costa Calera.
 Not as much sunshine, but again the skin improved.
 And in November, I started a second course of light treatment, which finished in January.
-My skin improves, and so does the sweating, so by the end of January 2008, my skin is as good as it has been for a long time: a few patches of dryness, but nowhere red, sore or weeping.
+My skin improved, and so did the sweating, so by the end of January 2008, my skin was as good as it has been for a long time: a few patches of dryness, but nowhere red, sore or weeping.
 Fantastic.

 Asthma